World Literature on Medicinal Plants from Pankaj Oudhia’s Medicinal Plant Database -46

 Chandrawathani, P., Jamnah, O. & Waller,

 P.J.
 (1998).
-The control of the freeliving stages
+The control of the freeliving stages of Strongyloides

 papillosus by the nematophagous